Elections in Bihar: Bihar electoral system

 The elections to the Lok Sabha and Legislative Assembly are conducted along similar lines with the major difference being size of constituencies.
 At present each Lok Sabha constituency consists of 6 Legislative Assembly constituency.
 Each constituency elects a single member to represent them via a First Past the Post System, where a candidate with plurality of total votes cast is elected.

 Currently the major parties in the state are Bharatiya Janata Party, Indian National Congress, Janata Dal (United), Rashtriya Janata Dal and Lok Janshakti Party (Ram Vilas), Rashtriya Lok Morcha and Rashtriya Lok Janshakti Party.
 The state was dominated by Indian National Congress until the decade of 1970s with parties like BJP and Janata Dal gaining prominence.
 For the purpose of elections every party is assigned a symbol to help voters in recognizing the candidate they support.

 National level representation

 Lok Sabha delegation

 Currently, the state of Bihar sends 40 representatives to the Lok Sabha, elected through a first past the post system.
-The Indian general election, 2009 in Bihar were held for 40 seats with the state going to polls in the first four phases of the general elections.
-The major contenders in the state were the National Democratic Alliance (NDA), Indian National Congress and the Fourth Front.
-NDA consisted of the Bharatiya Janata Party (BJP) and Janata Dal (United) whereas the fourth front was constituted of the Rashtriya Janata Dal (RJD), Lok Jan Shakti Party (LJP) and the Samajwadi Party (SP).
+The Indian general election, 2019 in Bihar were held for 40 seats with the state going to polls in the first seven phases of the general elections.
+The major contenders in the state were the National Democratic Alliance (NDA) and United Progressive Alliance (UPA).
+NDA consisted of the Bharatiya Janata Party (BJP), Janata Dal (United) and the Lok Jan Shakti Party (LJP) whereas the United Progressive Alliance was constituted of the Rashtriya Janata Dal (RJD), the Indian National Congress (INC) and other minor parties.